Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The Developers.
 - [ ] The Product Owner.
 - [x] The Scrum Team.
-- [ ] The Business analyst and the Product Owner.
+- [ ] The Business Analyst and the Product Owner.

 _[⬆ Back to Top](#table-of-contents)_